pfasmcldrinking-watercerclaregulatory-update

 EPA is also planning a framework rule to guide future CERCLA hazardous substance designations, which could eventually cover additional PFAS compounds.

-On the RCRA (Resource Conservation and Recovery Act) side, EPA plans to finalize a rule by April 2026 that would add nine PFAS compounds to the list of hazardous constituents, requiring corrective action for releases at permitted hazardous waste facilities.
+On the RCRA (Resource Conservation and Recovery Act) side, EPA has worked toward a rule that would add nine PFAS compounds to the list of hazardous constituents, which would require corrective action for releases at permitted hazardous waste facilities.
+Check the current rule status before relying on it in scope-of-work language.

 What This Means for Consultants

 For drinking water compliance: PFOA and PFOS at 4 ppt are the numbers.
-Public water systems need to be monitoring and planning for compliance by 2031.
-The status of the other four PFAS MCLs is in limbo - if you’re advising a water system, monitor the rulemaking closely.
+Public water systems need to be monitoring and planning for compliance, with an extension to 2031 proposed for systems that request it.
+The status of the other four PFAS MCLs is unsettled - they remain in effect but are under a proposed rescission - so if you’re advising a water system, monitor the rulemaking closely.

 For site assessment and cleanup: PFOA and PFOS are CERCLA hazardous substances.
 This means PFAS should be evaluated at sites where PFOA/PFOS may have been used, released, or disposed of.
 Phase I ESAs should consider PFAS as a potential concern even though they remain “non-scope” under ASTM E1527-21 (because the CERCLA designation postdates the standard).
 The practical advice: include PFAS in your scope of work at sites with industrial history, firefighting foam use, or wastewater/biosolids handling.

 For state programs: Many states have their own PFAS standards or guidance values that may differ from the federal MCLs.
-Ohio’s action plan levels (70 ppt combined PFOA/PFOS) are less restrictive than the federal MCLs (4 ppt each).
+Ohio, for example, revised its PFAS Action Plan (to “Action Plan 2.0”) to align its drinking water Action Levels with the 2024 federal MCLs - 4 ppt for PFOA and PFOS, and 10 ppt each for PFHxS, PFNA, and GenX (PFBS is set at 2,000 ppt based on EPA’s 2023 Health Based Water Reference Concentration).
+Ohio’s older 2019/2020 levels (70 ppt combined for PFOA/PFOS) have been superseded and should not be used for current screening.
 When both federal and state standards exist, the more restrictive typically applies for public water systems.
 For voluntary cleanup programs, check which standards your state program uses.
 See our Ohio PFAS Groundwater and Drinking Water Standards page for Ohio-specific details.

 For property transactions: The CERCLA hazardous substance designation for PFOA and PFOS increases the importance of evaluating PFAS risk during due diligence.
 Properties with potential PFAS contamination carry Superfund liability implications that didn’t exist before July 2024.